agentic-framework/agentic-issues/README.md

 ### Comment Functionality

 The comment functionality has been fully implemented, allowing users to:
-- Add comments to issues with the `ag issues comment` command
+- Add comments to issues with the `ag issue comment` command
-- View comments when displaying issue details with `ag issues show`
+- View comments when displaying issue details with `ag issue show`
 - Each comment includes author information and timestamps

 ### Future Improvements